 - If you are outside the U.S and your card will expire before you return, you must either apply to renew it before you leave the U.S, or if you are already in a foreign country, contact a U.S Consulate office, USCIS, or a U.S port of entry.
 You are not allowed to enter the U.S with an expired Green Card if you have no proof that you applied to renew it.

-These situations do not apply for those who have Conditional Permanent Residence (CPR).
-The CPR is valid for 2 years so before 90 days of its expiration, you must file for Permanent Residence or Green Card.
+These situations do not apply to those who have Conditional Permanent Residence (CPR).
+The CPR is valid for 2 years so, before 90 days of its expiration, you must file for Permanent Residence or Green Card.
 You will not be allowed to replace or renew your Conditional Green Card if it already expired or if it will expire in 90 days.

 How to Renew my Green Card?

-The Green Card renewal goes through these four simple steps:
+To renew your Green Card you must go through four simple steps:

 - Complete Form I-90, Application to Replace Permanent Resident Card.